rerun/rerun/README.md

       .
       . listing output ommitted

-Note, ".bin" is just a suffix naming convention for a bash self-extracting script.
+Note, ".bin" is just a suffix naming convention for a self-extracting script.
-The file can be named anything you wish.
+The archive file can be named anything you wish.

 Run the `freddy:dance` command in the archive:

-	$ bash ./rerun.bin freddy:dance --jumps 3
+	$ ./rerun.bin freddy:dance --jumps 3
 	jumps (3)

 See `stubbs:archive` for further information about creating and